-It might seem that such a hectic schedule of performing could affect the ability to maintain an emotional investment in each song.
+It might seem as if such a hectic schedule of performing could affect the ability to maintain an emotional investment in each song.

-A car accident in 1979 necessitated time for Laurel’s physical recovery as well as a bit of re-assessment and soul searching.
-She decided to leave the group, and eventually embarked on a solo career in Chicago, with the help of her friend, singer/pianist Judy Roberts.
+A car accident in 1979 necessitated time for Laurel’s physical recovery, as well as considerable re-assessment and soul searching.
+She decided to leave the group, eventually embarked on a solo career in Chicago, with the help of her friend, singer/pianist Judy Roberts.

 “Other singers — Maria Callas, for instance — some people didn’t like her voice because it had a certain strident edge to it, that was not considered ‘beautiful,’ but when she stepped onstage as the characters she played, she was that person.
 She made the words make sense, even if you didn’t speak the language of the words she was singing.
 That’s genius.
 Bette Midler has that genius.
 You walk into a performance of hers, and she makes you feel like she was doing the whole show to you, that it matters you’re there, that it matters deeply.
 Springsteen makes everybody feel like it matters that they’re there.
 Is his a beautiful voice?
 Maybe not!
 It could be argued that it’s not.
 But the connection is so powerful, it makes him a great singer.